jhead/phantom/README.md

-# bedrock-proxy
+# phantom

-Makes hosted Bedrock/MCPE servers show up as LAN servers, specifically for Xbox and mobile.
+Makes hosted Bedrock/MCPE servers show up as LAN servers, specifically for Xbox.

 You can now play on remote servers (not Realms!) on your Xbox with friends.

 ## Installing

-*Download available soon.*

-For now, you can clone and build it locally.
+[Download](https://github.com/jhead/phantom/releases) and run it.
+It's that easy.

 ## Usage